 Picot Edging: Turn and work along front edge. *Ch 3, slip st in first ch, sc in next st; repeat across front edge, ending in first sc of row 1.

 Row 2: Ch 27, sc in 2nd ch from hook and each ch across (for tie), sc across 45 sts of row 1 (71 sts).

 Row 3: Ch 27, sc in 2nd ch from hook and each ch across (for second tie), sc across 45 sts of row 2, leaving sts from first tie unworked.

 That’s it!!
-Today we’ve learned how to make a simple crochet baby bonnet, checked out the picot stitch and learned about some other amazing designers and a chance to win some FREE yarn!
+Today we’ve learned how to make an easy crochet baby bonnet and checked out the picot stitch!
 Awesome, right?

 I hope you’ll give crochet baby bonnets a try soon!

 More Free Crochet Patterns for Your Little One